Robert Gascoyne-Cecil, 7th Marquess of Salisbury: Other interests

-Salisbury is a Deputy Lieutenant of Hertfordshire, and the current President of the Friends of the British Library and of the Friends of Friendless Churches.
+Salisbury is a Deputy Lieutenant of Hertfordshire, and the current president of the Friends of the British Library and of the Friends of Friendless Churches.

-Lord Salisbury is the Chairman of the Constitution Reform Group (CRG), a cross-party pressure group which seeks a new constitutional settlement in the UK by way of a new Act of Union.
-The group introduced the Act of Union Bill 2017-19 as a Private Member's Bill by Lord Lisvane in the House of Lords on 9 October 2018, when it received a formal first reading; its passage through Parliament was terminated by the ending of the parliamentary session in October 2019.
+Lord Salisbury is the chairman of the Constitution Reform Group (CRG), a cross-party pressure group which seeks a new constitutional settlement in the UK by way of a new Act of Union.
+The group backed the Act of Union Bill 2017–19, introduced as a Private Member's Bill by Lord Lisvane in the House of Lords on 9 October 2018, when it received a formal first reading; its passage through Parliament was terminated by the ending of the parliamentary session in October 2019.

 Lord Salisbury writes for The Spectator and the Centre for Policy Studies under the informal name of Robert Salisbury.
-He is the Chairman of Reaction.
+He is the chairman of Reaction.

-In 2020, Lord Salisbury published a book entitled William Simpson and the Crisis in Central Asia, 1884-5.
-It is a nonfiction book about the Victorian war artist William Simpson, and his involvement with the Afghan Boundary Commission, a surveying project which nearly triggered a war with Tsarist Russia in 1885.
-The book was privately published as a contribution to the Roxburghe Club, and it is illustrated by a set of sketches by Simpson now owned by Lord Salisbury.
+In 2020, Lord Salisbury published a book entitled William Simpson and the Crisis in Central Asia, 1884–5.
+It is a non-fiction book on the Victorian war artist William Simpson, and his involvement with the Afghan Boundary Commission, a surveying project which nearly triggered a war with Tsarist Russia in 1885.
+The book was privately published as a contribution to the Roxburghe Club, and is illustrated by a set of sketches by Simpson, now owned by Lord Salisbury.

+Since 2022, Lord Salisbury is the chairman of the London Defence Conference, held in partnership with King's College London.

 Marriage and children

-In 1970, aged 23, he married Hannah Stirling, niece of Colonel Sir David Stirling (a co-founder of the SAS) and a descendant of the Lords Lovat, Scottish Catholic aristocrats.
+In 1970, aged 23, he married Hannah Stirling, daughter of Bill Stirling of Keir, niece of Colonel Sir David Stirling (a co-founder of the SAS) and a descendant of the Lords Lovat, Scottish Catholic aristocrats.
 The marriage was initially opposed by his family, chiefly because Stirling was a Catholic.

 During the 1970s, Lord and Lady Cranborne had two sons and three daughters (including twins); the two elder daughters are now married.
 Until recently, they lived at Cranborne Manor, Dorset.
 The family seat is Hatfield House, once home to Queen Elizabeth I of England, which was given to the family by James I of England in exchange for the Cecil family house Theobalds.
 The Cecils are landowners in Dorset, Hertfordshire and London, and the 7th Marquess ranked 352nd in the Sunday Times Rich List 2017, with an estimated net worth of £335m (of which the paintings at Hatfield accounted for £150m).

-The Marquess of Salisbury's heir is his elder son Robert Edward "Ned" William Gascoyne-Cecil, Viscount Cranborne (born 1970).
+The Marquess of Salisbury's heir apparent is his elder son Robert Edward "Ned" William Gascoyne-Cecil, Viscount Cranborne (born 1970).
 He was a page of honour to the Queen from 1983 to 1986.
 The heir is unmarried, though he does have a daughter born in 2001.
-The younger son, Lord James, has married and fathered one son, Thomas Richard James (born 2009).
+The younger son, Lord James, married Alexandra Issa and fathered one son, Thomas Richard James (born 2009).